MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 Evaluate whether your notifications are proactive or interactive.

-* Proactive notifications inform users about news, events, requests, and reminders that require users’ immediate attention and/or specific actions.
+* **Proactive notifications** inform users about news, events, requests, and reminders that require users’ immediate attention and/or specific actions.
-* Interactive notifications encourage users to respond to the sender with the information needed for continuous communication.
+* **Interactive notifications** encourage users to respond to the sender with the information required for continuous communication.

-Activity notifications are good for proactive notifications: attention-grabbing alert, announcements, reminders, and “action-needed” requests.
-Notification Bot is good for interactive notifications: need quick response in a light weighted & highly customizable Card.
+Activity notifications are good for proactive notifications, attention-grabbing alert, announcements, reminders, and action-needed requests.

+Notification bot is good for interactive notifications that require quick response in a light weighted and highly customizable cards.

+Some notifications are both proactive and interactive, in that case either type of notifications will work for the scenario.

+In scenarios where notifications required both proactive and interactive, either type can be effective.

-## Other considerations
+### Other considerations

-**Localization**: Activity notifications are supported with manifest string localization.
-Templated text in your notification will be automatically translated into users’ preferred locale.
+**Localization**: Activity notifications support with app manifest string localization.
+Templated text in your notification will be automatically translates into users’ preferred locale.

-**Batch send**: Activity notifications support batch send to 100 users in one request, which is suitable for “Announcement” type of notifications.
-You can also send a notification to everyone in a Chat or Channel.
-When fanning out large number of notifications, Activity notifications are faster than Notification Bot, because of higher throttling threshold in Graph APIs.
+**Batch send**: Activity notifications enable batch sending to up to 100 users in a single request, which is suitable for **announcement** type of notifications.
+You can also send a notification to all participants in a chat or channel.
+When you send a large number of notifications, activity notifications are faster than notification bot due to the higher throttling threshold in Graph APIs.

 ## See also